-The Future of Spy Cameras
+The Future Of Spy Cameras

 Spy camera technology advances at an incredible pace.
-As you might have noticed from our extensive selection of new releases, Spy Equipment UK is very excited about the future of secret cameras, but what does it hold?
+As you might have noticed from our extensive selection of new releases, Spy Equipment UK is very excited about the future of spy cameras, but what does it hold?

 Drones have been in use for years, capturing satellite imagery for surveillance spying purposes.
 David Hunter Tow predicts that soon, they will be in common use, circulating among piloted aircraft, by the government, NGOs and private corporations.
-These devices will be able to record footage, and smaller autonomous drones are set to navigate and make target decisions whilst filming.
+These spy camera devices will be able to record footage, and smaller autonomous drones are set to navigate and make target decisions whilst filming.